Physical reality (all contiguous space, time, and matter) began to exist.

 No, [All Forthcoming]

-• The cause of of the natural world exists
+• The cause of physical/natural reality exists (since it is contingent).

 Any good God who exists would've chosen to ensure less (or no) suffering occur.